myrmex-org/myrmex/README.md

 Create a new project
 ---

 `lager new` is the command that creates new projects.
-It can be used interactively or using its argument and option.

-### Using the interactive prompt

-If `lager new` is called without argument and/or option, it will provide a prompt to define the configuration of the project.
+If it is called without argument and/or option, it will provide a prompt to define the configuration of the project.

 ```bash
 # Using the command without option and argument, the user will be prompted to give information about the project configuration